 - A full product line — which allows you to capture customers then keep them as their tastes and needs change.
 This uses a customer focus on new product development rather than a product focus.
 Apple is a good example where the firm continually developed new products for the same market despite major differences between product categories.

 - New business model/ way of doing things — Dell originally succeeded because he developed a new business model based on combining surplus parts into custom computers.
-Ford created sustainable competitive advantage when he used an assembly line to reduce the cost of his cars, which allowed him to sell his cars cheaper.
+Ford created a sustainable competitive advantage when he used an assembly line to reduce the cost of his cars, which allowed him to sell his cars cheaper.

 - An amazing team — a great team of talented employees and managers who are cheerleaders and coaches to help them achieve challenging goals is hard to beat.
 A bad team makes it hard to create good customer service.

 - Brand equity — brand equity is EARNED over time by producing great products that solve important consumer problems, outstanding customer service, and acting as a responsible corporate citizen.
-Companies who consistently achieve these goals become iconic brands.
+Companies that consistently achieve these goals become iconic brands.

-- Vision— you build competitive advantage when you can see what’s happening and proactively respond to change.
+- Vision— you build a competitive advantage when you can see what’s happening and proactively respond to change.
 Steve Jobs faced this when he pushed the Mac over the already successful Apple II.
 In hindsight, the change seems obvious, but it’s hard to tear resources away from your flagship brand to develop something that’s disruptive and makes your existing brands obsolete.

 How to build competitive advantage?

-Saying you’re going to build competitive advantage is like saying you’re building a viral marketing campaign — the proof is in the outcome.
+Saying you’re going to build a competitive advantage is like saying you’re building a viral marketing campaign — the proof is in the outcome.
 The question is what steps build competitive advantage?